sofathitesh/doconce/doc/demos/manual/manual.rst

-  * Quick memos, which start as plain text in email, then some small amount of Doconce tagging is added, before the memos can appear as MS Word documents or in wikis.
+  * Quick memos, which start as plain text in email, then some small amount of Doconce tagging is added, before the memos can appear as MS Word documents, in wikis, or as Sphinx documents.

 History: Doconce was developed in 2006 at a time when most popular markup languages used quite some tagging.
 Later, almost untagged